Department: English

 • Offer bespoke teaching of subject specific vocabulary throughout our curriculum – inculcating a culture of revision and challenge, throughout a students’ learning journey.

-Giving students the ability to read complex academic texts
+Giving students the ability to read complex academic texts:

 • Reading a robust profusion of texts and building cultural capital in the curriculum, develops knowledge and learning throughout each student’s learning journey.